 For the home theater, the subwoofer’s prime responsibility is supplying low-frequency effects.
 For music, the sub needs to deliver an accurate, tight control that’s perfectly integrated with your speakers.
 We always suggest taking a look at the subs offered by the manufacturer of your other speakers.

-Keep in mind that a system is only as good as its control.
+A system is only as good as its control.
 There are a lot of options out there.
 We offer 3 quality solutions and we can find something for everyone, any budget.
-Here is a peek of what we offer.
+Rule of thumb, if you have 3 or more remotes you use to control your AV, it’s time to consider consolidation in to a simple to use universal remote.
+Here is a peek at universal remotes we support.

 We’ve given a lot to think about, and hope this will help you make more informed choices when planning your purchase.
-Our up-to-date industry knowledge is based on our own experiences and informational reviews of Home Theater Top Picks and recommended products.
+Our up-to-date industry knowledge is based on our own experiences and informational reviews of Top Picks and recommended products from many publications, manufactures, and training.